GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/minigames/The Floor Is Lava/info.md

 ### Instructions

-To start it, build your course, spawn the E2, look at the start prop and type ".start" then look at the goal prop and type ".goal".
+To start it, build your course, spawn the E2, look at the start prop and type "`.start`" then look at the goal prop and type "`.goal`".

 Any feedback would be appreciated!